 Teams that focus on tools for test automation will see greater benefits.
 Understanding key Jenkins features makes it clear why this tool plays a crucial role in creating CI\CD pipeline.
 Let’s take a closer look at them below ⬇️

-• Automated Testing: with this feature, teams can automate the process of execution of the unit tests, jenkins integration testing, and so on as well as generate test reports, track test results, etc.
+- Automated Testing: with this feature, teams can automate the process of execution of the unit tests, Jenkins integration testing, and so on.
+If paired with a Jenkins test management tool, teams can turn raw run logs into trackable test cases and generate detailed test reports.

 How Does Jenkins Work?